COVID-19

 Accepted cadets will be provided with an enrollment agreement, which outlines the payment plan for the program.

-The ab initio (on-aircraft) portion of the flight training course will be conducted in Kingston, Ontario.
+The ab initio (on-aircraft) portion of the flight training course will be conducted at Cygnet Aviation Academy LP in Kingston, Ontario.

-The simulator training for the CRJ-200 Type Rating will take place at the CAE training center in Mississauga, Ontario.
+The simulator training for the CRJ type training will take place at the CAE training center in Mississauga, Ontario.

-The ab initio flight training provider is owned by Chorus Aviation.
-Chorus Aviation is also the parent company of Jazz Aviation.
+Cygnet Aviation Academy LP is owned by Chorus Aviation.
+Chorus Aviation is also the parent company of Jazz.

 The ab initio (on-aircraft) training provider will be using a fleet of Diamond aircraft (DA-20s, DA40s, and DA-42s), as well as simulators.